Find Your Purpose in FQHC Executive Leadership

 Every leadership decision you make, from strategic planning to operational improvements to financial management, directly advances health equity.
 FQHC executive jobs put you at the forefront of addressing healthcare disparities and creating systemic change in communities that need it most.

-Join Our FQHC Executive Talent Network
+Join Our FQHC Talent Network

 The best FQHC leadership opportunities often don't make it to public job boards.
-By joining our executive talent network, you'll receive early access to unadvertised positions at Community Health Centers and FQHCs nationwide.
+By joining our executive and leadership talent network, you'll receive early access to unadvertised positions at Community Health Centers and FQHCs nationwide.

 Community Link Consulting has built relationships with hundreds of health centers throughout our 25-year history of FQHC consulting.
 These established connections, combined with our recruitment services, position us uniquely to match exceptional healthcare leaders with organizations seeking their expertise.
 We'll get to know your unique skills, career aspirations, and ideal role, then connect you with opportunities that truly align.